Ray Hyman: Career

+Participants in the "Skeptically Yours" podcast recorded at The Amazing Meeting for skeptics in 2013.
+Left to right: singer-songwriter Gary Stockdale, podcaster Heather Henderson, magician and meeting founder James Randi, comedian Emery Emery, and Hyman.

 History of skeptical movement

 In the 2010 D.J.
 Grothe interview, Hyman states that the formation of the skeptic movement can be attributed to Uri Geller and Alice Cooper.
 Randi was touring with Cooper as a part of the stage show, Cooper asked Randi to invite Hyman to a show in order to ask his advice about the audience.
 While there, "Randi pulled me aside and said... we really ought to do something about this Uri Geller business... lets form an organization called SIR" (Sanity In Research).
 In 1972 joined by Martin Gardner they had their first meeting.
 The three of them felt they had no administration experience, "we just had good ideas" and were soon joined by Marcello Truzzi who provided structure for the group.
 Truzzi involved Paul Kurtz and they then formed CSICOP in 1976.

 In an interview in 2009 with Derek Colanduno for the Skepticality podcast, Hyman was asked his opinion of the modern skeptical movement.
 Hyman responded that skeptics need to have goals and a way to measure them.
 They need to become a resource for the public, and focus on educating journalists and teachers.
 "That way we will get more bang for our buck."
 On the current state of the skeptical movement, Hyman stated "The media, unfortunately has made it so we have many more believers."
 Less science teachers in the classrooms, major newspapers are firing their science writing staff, 24-hour news channels are trying to fill all that time and compete with Fox News.
 "Things are not good."